A traveller admires Madrid’s Plaza Mayor square

 8Where to stay

 Spanish hotels are good value for money and are generally rated using a star system (from 1 to 5), although it depends on the area and the type of establishment.
-Furthermore, if you dream about staying in a unique place like a monastery or a castle, you will be able to live out this dream in Spain with its impressive Parador Hotels.
+Furthermore, if you dream about staying in a unique place like a monastery or a castle, you will be able to live out this dream in Spain with its impressive Paradores.
 We recommend booking accommodation well in advance when visiting during an important event or celebration (San Fermín, Easter week, etc.).

 • Pinxtos at La Ribera Market, Bilbao